QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

-The \emph{range-based} version, depicted in Algorithm~\ref{alg:defRuleOverlapRange}, analyzes overlaps in the range of literals between the \emph{pruning candidate} -- rule that is a candidate for removal -- and all \emph{potentially clashing rules}.
-A potential clashing rule is a rule ranked below the pruning candidate with respect to criteria in Fig.~\ref{fig:ranking}, which has a different class in the consequent than the pruning candidate.
+The \emph{range-based} version, depicted in Procedure~\ref{alg:defRuleOverlapRange} (located in the Appendix), analyses overlaps in the range of literals between the \emph{pruning candidate} and all \emph{potentially clashing rules}.
+A potential clashing rule is a rule with lower precedence than the pruning candidate with respect to the criteria in Definition~\ref{def:ranking} that has a different class in the consequent than the pruning candidate.
 The pruning candidate is removed only if none of the potential clashing rules overlaps the region covered by the pruning candidate.

+Range-based pruning imposes more stringent conditions for the removal of a rule than instance-based pruning as it checks empty overlap in regions covered by the rule (as opposed to overlap in training instances).
+As seen in our evaluation (Section~\ref{sec:experiments}), as a result of these stricter conditions it prunes many fewer rules.

+A discussion of the limitations of the presented default rule pruning algorithms is provided in Section~\ref{sec:limitations}.

-Referring to example data in Fig.~\ref{fig:default} left, rules between \#6 and \#11 cover different geometric regions, which would be an argument for removing \#6.
-After closer inspection (Fig.~\ref{fig:default} right) we can notice that \#6 shares an inclusive boundary on Temperature (34) with rule \#8, which classifies to a different class.
-Rule \#8 is thus a confirmed clashing rule and \#6 is not removed.
+\paragraph{Example} Referring to data in Fig.~\ref{fig:default} left, rules between \#6 and \#11 seem to cover different geometric regions, which would be an argument for removing \#6.
+After closer inspection (Fig.~\ref{fig:default} right) we note that \#6 overlaps in Humidity and shares an inclusive boundary on Temperature with Rule \#8, which also includes Temperature=34 but classifies to a different class.
+Thus, Rule \#8 is confirmed as a clashing rule for Rule \#6, and since a clashing rule exists, \#6 is not removed using range-based pruning.

-The range-based pruning imposes more stringent conditions for removal of a rule than the transaction-based pruning as it checks empty overlap in regions covered by the rule (as opposed to an overlap in specific instances).
-As also can be be seen in our evaluation (Section~\ref{sec:experiments}), it thus prunes much fewer rules.
+\emph{Effect on measures of classifier quality} In the \emph{range-based} version, only rules that cover redundant regions (in terms of literal ranges) are removed; thus, pruning does not have an effect on the accuracy of the pruned rule list on both training and unseen data.
+The more relaxed \emph{instance-based} version determines rule redundancy based on the training instances, which only results in no change in the accuracy on the training data.